Can I Receive Accident Benefits if I Lose My Job After a Car Accident?

-Under the SABS, an insurer must pay income replacement benefits when a covered individual “sustains an impairment as the result of an accident” and, assuming they were employed at the time, is unable to “perform the essential tasks” of their job within 104 weeks (two years) of said accident.
+Automobile insurance companies should provide income replacement benefits to an injured policyholder who “sustains an impairment as the result of an accident” and, assuming they were employed at the time, is unable to “perform the essential tasks” of their job within 104 weeks (two years) of said accident.
 State Farm, however, took the position in this case that the applicant could not prove his inability to work was the result of his accident.
-The applicant did not accept this decision and decided to pursue the appeals process provided for by the Financial Services Commission of Ontario (FSCO).
+The applicant did not accept this decision and decided to pursue the appeals process provided for by the Financial Services Regulatory Authority of Ontario (FSRA).

 The Arbitrator’s Decision

 The first stage in this process is a hearing before an FSRA arbitrator.
 After a hearing, the arbitrator assigned to this case sided with the applicant.
 State Farm maintained that the applicant could not prove that the accident was the “but for” cause of his subsequent loss of income.
 The but-for test is commonly applied by courts when assessing negligence in personal injury cases.
 Here, the arbitrator said that was not the appropriate standard for determining “causation in the statutory accident benefit context.”